 Non-Licensed Providers.
-Treatment or services rendered by non-licensed health care providers and treatment or services for which the provider of services is not required to be licensed.
+Treatment or services rendered by nonlicensed health care providers and treatment or services for which the provider of services is not required to be licensed.
 This includes treatment or services from a non-licensed provider under the supervision of a licensed physician, except as specifically provided or arranged by the claims administrator.
-This exclusion does not apply to the medically necessary treatment of pervasive developmental disorder or autism, to the extent stated in the section BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM.
+This exclusion does not apply to the medically necessary treatment of autism spectrum disorders, to the extent stated in the section BENEFITS FOR AUTISM SPECTRUM DISORDERS.